mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Sign post leaning into public walkway, 15th November :- [8424419](https://www.fixmystreet.com/report/8424419)
+- Pothole getting larger, 15th November :- [8424317](https://www.fixmystreet.com/report/8424317)
+- The hedgerow is overgrown and limiting the width of the pavement.
+The gutter in the road is full of grass and weeds and causes flooding.
+Neither of these issues have been dealt with in the seven years I’ve lived here., 15th November :- [8424303](https://www.fixmystreet.com/report/8424303)
 - Large pothole, road breaking, 15th November :- [8424127](https://www.fixmystreet.com/report/8424127)
 - Surface drain completely blocked so water is standing on road, 15th November :- [8424045](https://www.fixmystreet.com/report/8424045)
 - Street lamp number 34 out, 15th November :- [8423843](https://www.fixmystreet.com/report/8423843)